microsoft/Quantum/samples/algorithms/sudoku-grover/README.md

 products:
 - qdk
 description: "This sample uses Grover's search algorithm to solve Sudoku puzzles."
 ---

 # Solving Sudoku using Grover's Algorithm

-This program demonstrates solving Sudoku puzzle using Grovers algorithm.
+This program demonstrates solving Sudoku puzzle using Grover's algorithm.
 The code supports both 4x4 and 9x9 Sudoku puzzles.

 For 4x4 puzzles, the same rules apply: